 Tremor is a condition in the body that occurs for a brief period of time.
 It does not affect life expectancy.

-Parkinson’s, on the other hand, is a condition affects those cells that produce dopamine which is responsible for carrying out signals from one part of the brain to another.
+Parkinson’s, on the other hand, is a condition that affects those cells that produce dopamine which is responsible for carrying out signals from one part of the brain to another.
 Tremor is one of its symptoms.

 Q 7.
 What is Deep Brain Stimulation?

 A 7.
 A treatment for Parkinson’s condition that involves placing in the chest a small device that sends electric pulses to the brain.
 These pulses are responsible for blocking the nerve cells that cause Parkinson’s.

 Q 8.
 How would I know whether I need DBS or not?

 A 8.
 If your neurologist advises you to go to DBS, do it.
 Tell your condition to your doctor and get the diagnosis.

 Q 9.
 What do you know about Guided Imagery?